UFO News: Remarkable Double Sighting In Graz, Austria Attracts Interest Among Believers And Skeptics Alike

 While the strange crafts and their behavior were indeed unusual, UFO skeptics who viewed the video stated that the lights were likely man-made.
 Others have said that the lights spotted by the witnesses were acrobatic aircraft from the Blanix Team, which usually holds their performances above the Graz airport.

 Others have suggested that the lights might be from petrol-powered drones.
 According to those who have suggested this explanation, some frames in the June 30 sighting seemed to depict fumes coming out of the machines, which would indicate that they were burning fuel.
-Some have also stated that while the strange crafts might not be drones, they could be ultralights instead, since ultralights are flying machines that are also equipped with engines.
+Some have also stated that while the strange crafts might not be drones, they could be ultralights instead since ultralights are flying machines that are also equipped with engines.

 Nevertheless, the sheer complexity of the UFOs’ maneuvers has managed to amaze both believers and skeptics alike.
 Very few manned aircraft, after all, could pull off the maneuvers of the mysterious crafts that were sighted above Graz on June 30.